 - Preheat the oven to 350 degrees.

-- Stir in the oil, maple syrup, vanilla, and chocolate until well combined.
+- Stir in the oil, maple syrup, vanilla, and water (the dough should be very thick).

 - Roll the dough into eight balls and place them onto a parchment paper-lined baking sheet.